Types of Leaves

 Students who wish to explore the advantages and disadvantages of a voluntary leave are encouraged to confer with their Class Dean and departmental advisors.
 Some students will also find it beneficial to discuss their situations and tentative plans with the Registrar, the Study Abroad Advisor, the foreign language departments, the Career Center and the Dean of Financial Aid.
 To request a leave, please communicate directly with your Class Dean.

 Prior to the seventh week of any semester, students may choose to withdraw voluntarily without their final grades being recorded.
 However, unless they are granted exemptions for medical reasons or grave personal emergencies by the Committee on Academic Standing or the Office of Student Affairs, students who withdraw after the seventh week of a semester will withdraw with penalty and have final grades for that semester recorded on their academic records.
 Refunds of tuition, deposits and fees are treated according to the College policy.
-When leaves have been approved by the class deans and faculty advisors, the deans will specify any readmission requirements in writing and will indicate what academic work, if any, must be completed prior to readmission.
+When leaves have been approved by the class deans and faculty advisors, the deans will specify any return requirements in writing and will indicate what academic work, if any, must be completed prior to return.

 Medical Leave

 For some students, significant health challenges may prove to be an obstacle for a period of time.
 The College fully supports students who decide to take time away from school to focus on health and recovery.
-Students who wish to explore the advantages and disadvantages of medical leave are encouraged to confer with their health providers, their Class Dean and/or a Student Affairs Case Manager, and departmental advisors.
+Students who wish to explore the advantages and disadvantages of medical leave are encouraged to confer with their health providers, their Class Dean and/or a Student Care staff, and departmental advisors.
 Some students will also find it beneficial to discuss their situations and tentative plans with the Registrar and the Dean of Financial Aid.

 Academic Dismissal

-Student who are dismissed from the College for reasons of unsatisfactory academic performance are not eligible for readmission until they have been away from the College for two semesters.
+Students who are dismissed from the College for reasons of unsatisfactory academic performance are not eligible for return until they have been away from the College for two semesters.
 During this period of academic dismissal, the student is expected to demonstrate readiness to return by completing course deficiencies at another accredited college or university each with grades of C or higher (a C– is not satisfactory).
 The courses must be approved (in advance) by the Registrar and the class dean before the student enrolls.
 The student will be granted credit towards his/her Amherst degree for deficiencies only.
 Any remaining course deficiencies, after the two-course requirement has been met, must be completed before returning.
-Other conditions for readmission shall be set forth clearly in writing and must be met by the student before he or she can be considered for readmission to the College.
+Other conditions for return shall be set forth clearly in writing and must be met by the student before he or she can be considered for return to the College.

 The College recognizes that a number of factors might play into a student struggling academically.
 We are eager to work closely with students who are encountering academic challenges, both while they are active students and if they are placed on academic dismissal.
 Our primary resource to support students dealing with such academic challenges are the Class Deans.